aerospike/aws-cloudformation/README.md

 This script will then parse out the private IP addresses and modify the clustering section of aerospike configs with said IPs.

 This cluster is resiliant to any node being added/dropped.
-Additional nodes added with autoscaling will be able to automatically join the cluster. **Nodes leaving the cluster must be triggered by autoscaling to keep guarantee data consistency**.
+Additional nodes added with autoscaling will be able to automatically join the cluster. **Nodes leaving the cluster must be triggered by autoscaling to guarantee data consistency**.
 On scale-in, an SQS message will be sent with information on which node is being terminated.
-The each node polls SQS for its own message.
+Each node polls SQS for its own message.
 Once the node finds an SQS message for itself, it first checks for data migrations.
 If no migrations are occuring, it will stop ASD and continues the autoscaling termination process.
-If there are data migrations occuring, it will interrupt the scale-in, leaving the instance running and cluster untouched,  and wait for the next poll. **Only 1 node may scale-in at a time to ensure no data loss**
+If there are data migrations occuring, it will interrupt the scale-in, leaving the instance running and cluster untouched,  and wait for the next poll. **Only 1 node may scale-in at a time to ensure no data loss**.
+(Technically it's replication factor - 1)

 By default ping, Aerospike port 3000 and AMC port 8081 are open globally (0.0.0.0/0).
 You may want to lock this down to just your own IP range.